 Shimizu was determined to fight his fight.
 Bouncing back and forth and side to side the Tribe Tokyo counter striker invited Taira to engage.
 When a clear opportunity presented itself Shimizu hurtled forward with a barrage of punches, frequently finishing with a low kick.
 Taira was active between his opponents flurries.
 Mixing outside and inside low kicks with lead jabs to body the Paraestra Okinawa hot prospect kept his distance and read his elusive opponent well.
 Both were cautious in the opening stanza, knowing a mistake at this level could be disastrous.

 In the 2nd round, as Shimizu picked up the pace Taira masterfully clinched and took the back.
 From there he used his wiry frame to skillfully manipulate his shorter opponents legs and prevent a reversal.
 On the offensive, the well-versed Okinawan repeatedly chased the rear naked choke finish.
 Not disheartened Shimizu worked non stop until he broke free and got back to the feet.
 Conscious of falling behind Shimizu let loose with looping hooks.
-In doing so, however, he over extended and Taira capitalized, taking back with a hook he manipulated Shimizu back down to the canvas.
+In doing so, however, he over extended and Taira capitalized, taking back position with one hook in he manipulated Shimizu down to the canvas.

 In the final stanza the tension was high.
 Shimizu’s corner were imploring him to go for a finish.
-As a natural counter striker, it was a difficult for the Tribe Tokyo fighter to push the pace.
+As a natural counter striker however, it was a difficult for the Tribe Tokyo fighter to push the pace.
 Darting forward with his signature speed Shimizu came close with lead hooks and short follow up punches.
 A leaping superman punch and Taira seized the moment, dragging Shimizu to the canvas as the final round ended.
 Taira imposed his game as the match progressed and, with a unanimous decision victory over a guileful veteran, remains undefeated at 7-0.

 Keita “Fierce Fighting King” Ishibashi defeated Akari Ronda (Decision, 30-27, 30-27, 30-26)